Where are you financially today? And what changes would you like to implement to enjoy a better financial life this

-For instance, you can trim down entertainment expenses by $50 if you opt to work on your side hustles during the weekend and cut down time you spend on cinemas and restaurant dinners.
+For instance, you can trim down entertainment expenses by $50 if you opt to work on your side hustles during the weekend and cut the downtime you spend on cinemas and restaurant dinners.
 Sure, it’s going to feel different at first, but face your spending demons and crush them with something you can do more productively.

 More Money-Saving Tips!

 Ibotta is a free app that pays you for buying groceries.
 Earn cash back each time you buy grocery items such as bread, milk, yogurt, toothpaste, meats, vegetables, and more using Ibotta.
 You can also earn $0.10 to $0.25 per grocery receipt you scan on the app.

 I’ve been using Ibotta and earned over $1000 in cash backs and bonuses by referring this awesome app to friends.
 Plus, you’ll receive a $10 Welcome Bonus after scanning your first receipt, so there’s nothing to lose but more to gain!

 Create a Weekly Meal Plan